What to Include in Informed Consent Forms for GLP-1 Therapy

 GLP-1 medications, such as semaglutide and tirzepatide, are gaining attention for their ability to support weight loss and improve metabolic health.

-This blog walks you through the essential components to cover in your documentation for GLP-1 therapies.
+This blog walks through key elements that providers may consider including in informed consent documentation for GLP-1 therapies.

 Why Informed Consent Matters